Swiss accounts case: Cabinet allows FIA probe against ex-NAB heads

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet has allowed the Federal Investigation Agency (FIA) to launch an investigation against two former chairmen and officers of the National Accountability Bureau (NAB).
+ISLAMABAD: The federal cabinet has allowed the FIA to launch an investigation against two former chairmen and officers of the NAB.

 According to sources, the National Accountability Bureau’s tenure from 2011 to 2017 was declared the darkest period in its history.
 Its officers had shrewdly played their role in closing down Swiss accounts cases by misleading the court.
 The sources said that due to the role of the NAB officers, the Swiss cases were closed despite availability of original record.
 It should be remembered that a few days ago Minister for Science and Technology Fawad Chaudhry had hinted that the Swiss cases against former president Asif Ali Zardari could be reopened.